THE MEDJAY (KEMET'S ELITE PARAMILITARY FORCE)

 The first mention of the Medjay in written records dates back to the Old Kingdom, when they were listed among other Nubian peoples in the Autobiography of Weni, who was at the time a general serving under Pepi I Meryre (reigned 2332–2287 BC).
 During this time the term "Medjay" referred to people from the land of Medjay, a district thought to be located just east of the Second Cataract in Nubia.
 Nubia was referred to as Ta-Seti, meaning "Land of the bow", by the Kemetyu (ancient Egyptians) and the people there were renowned for their military skills, particularly as archers.
-Ta-Seti was both the name for Nubia and the name for the first nome of Kemet which was a Nubian province which the Greeks called Elephantine, modern day Aswan.
+Ta-Seti was both the name for Nubia and the name of the first nome of Kemet which was a Nubian province often called Yebu or Elephantine to the Greeks (modern day Aswan).

-During the Second Intermediate Period (1650–1550 BC), Kemet was weakened by the immigration of the Hyksos people from the near east who invaded and established a dynasty in Lower Kemet and the Delta, keeping the nation divided for several centuries.
+During the Second Intermediate Period (1650–1550 BC), Kemet was weakened by the immigration of the Heqa Khaseshet, an Asiatic people known to the Greeks as "Hyksos" or the "shepherd kings", from the near east who invaded and established a dynasty in Lower Kemet and the Delta, keeping the nation divided for several centuries.
+Both the First and Second Intermediate Periods were known as dark ages within Nile Valley history.
 It was Ahmose I who was finally able to expel the foreigners in the Delta, unite the country and establish the 18th Dynasty which ruled over all of Kemet, beginning the New Kingdom period in 1550 BC.
 The Medjay were instrumental in his campaign as well as future campaigns which would solidify the divine authority of the Wa-Setian Kings of the south over Lower Kemet and the Delta region and expelling the foreigners.

 By the Eighteenth Dynasty during the New Kingdom, the Medjay were an elite paramilitary police force.
 Archers formed the core of Nehesy (Nubian) armies that vied with Kemet for control over parts of the Nile valley, conquered Kemet in the 8th century BCE and expelled the Libyan usurpers..
 Nearly a century later they would ally with the Kushites and Upper Kemites to confront the troops of the Assyrian empire.
 The skill of Medjay archers made them valued members in the military forces of other lands.
 Kemetic texts as early as 2400 BC note Nehesy in Kemetyu armies having military alliances.
 Representations of Medjay warriors appear in Kemetic tomb models, reliefs, and paintings in all periods of ancient Egyptian history.
 Nubian archers also served as warriors in the imperial army of Persia in the first millennium BCE and their presence in Persia was documented on a relief from the Apadana palace (c.
 500 BC) where it shows a Kushite delegation into Persia during the ruled of Xerxes I.